Parasitic RF-SQUIDs in superconducting qubits due to wirebonds

-While it has been known that stray Josephson junctions between thin-film qubit electrodes are a source of qubit decoherence~\cite{dunsworth2017,Lisenfeld19}, our finding sheds light on related issues in the remaining circuitry and packaging.
-In our experiment, two out of four qubits on the chip were inoperable due to their strong interference with the parasitic RF-SQUID formed by a faulty chip-to-chip wirebond.
 Related issues may arise for instance from detrimental modes in flux bias lines that were terminated by a junction in a flawed wirebond.
 Problems with parasitic junctions due to flawed airbridges, bond wires, or bump-pads in flip-chip architectures\cite{flipchiprosenberg20173}, may rise in importance as quantum processors increase in size and complexity.
 The observed strong DC-magnetic and AC-electric interactions of parasitic RFSQUIDs can furthermore spoil the functionality of various other superconducting devices~\cite{reviewbraginski2019} such as for instance parametric amplifiers\cite{twpamacklin2015near,twpareviewaumentado2020}, RSFQ-logic~\cite{rsfqbunykreview}, MKID photon detectors\cite{MKIDreviewmazin2009}, and passive resonator-based microwave filters~\cite{filtersoates2022}.\\